edgedb/easy-edgedb/chapter16/index.md

 }
 ```

-After doing a migration we now have the type `Landmark`, and our `important_places` data is untouched.
-Now we can create some `Landmark` objects.
-Let's just insert them with the required `name` property to start.
+After doing a migration we now have the type `Landmark` in the schema, `Place` has a link to them, our `important_places` data is untouched, and we can now create some `Landmark` objects.

 We can use the `array_unpack()` method to grab each `str` from all the `important_places` in all the `Place` objects we have so far, and use that to do the inserts:

 ```edgeql
 for place_name in select (array_unpack(Place.important_places))